-Climbing and access information for this peak is found on page 305.
+Climbing and access information for this peak is on Page 305 of the book.
 Livingston Douglas supplemented the book text by providing the description for the Southeast Ridge route found below.
 Updated December 2019

-This peak sits on the main Lemhi crest between Umpleby Peak and the Medusa.
-The northeast ridge is a steep Class 2 climb.
-The traverse over to Umpleby is a more difficult Class 3 jaunt.
+The Knoll is located on the main Lemhi Range Crest between Umpleby Peak and Medusa.
+The Northeast Ridge is a steep Class 2 climb.
+The ridge traverse to Umpleby Peak is a more difficult Class 3 jaunt.
 USGS Coal Kiln Canyon

 Date of Climb: July 2, 2019

 Basinger Canyon Road is located along the Little Lost River Highway exactly 5.8 miles N of Clyde.
 From the highway, turn R/E onto [unsigned] Basinger Canyon Road.
 At 0.8 miles, pass sheep pens on the R side of the road.
 At 1.0 miles, cross a bridge.
 At 1.1 miles, go L at an unsigned road fork.
 At 3.9 miles, reach the Challis National Forest boundary.
 Park/camp here (6,675 feet).
 If road conditions permit, you can drive another mile up narrow, rocky Basinger Canyon Road/FSR-840 to shorten this climb.